myriacat/myriacat/README.md

 <summary>(click to unroll)</summary>

 **no signals are shown when music/youtube/etc.. is played:**<br>
-linux does not route the speaker-output back to programs.<br><br>
+linux does not route the speaker-output back to programs.<br>
 you need a virtual adapter, a software or a hardware loopback (cable)<br>
-easiest way with pulseaudio is to install "pavucontrol" and set "monitor of built-in Audio" under recording.
+easiest way with pulseaudio is to install "pavucontrol" and set "monitor of built-in Audio" under recording.<br>

 **only 44k1 and 48k sps are selectable**<br>
 those are the supported hardware rates. to use other samplerates, use a softwaredevice like "default" (OS does resampling).<br>

 **playback of a 192kHz audiofile is cutoff at 24kHz**<br>
 192ksps (96kHz signal) input will be shown if a suitable HW device is selected.<br>
 to monitor recorded samples, the alsa config of linux needs to be modifed, as its usually capped at 48ksps (24khz).<br>